 There are many ways to categorize different businesses ideas.
 For our purposes, let's categorize them into three general types: innovative, commoditized, and hybrid which is a mix of the two.
 Let's examine each.

-There were other ways to categorize business ideas.
+There are other ways to categorize business ideas.
 For example, we could have made a distinction of high tech business ideas, and low tech ideas.
 We could have also made a distinction between local businesses and ones that operate globally, or online or offline.

 The reason I chose to categorize different business ideas into innovative, commoditized and hybrid business ideas is for practical purposes to help us evaluate risk, and to see how many unknowns there are to starting any particular business.